 “When our kids are confident in who they are and can advocate for themselves, or make a nice comment to one another, it’s so nice for us,” said Marks, a White Plains resident who is also certified to teach yoga and Zumba.

 They now have about 30 kids enrolled in their classes, including a group just for girls.
 Reda and Marks say they look forward to expanding their offerings in the future.

 “Our hearts and souls are in this program,” said Reda.
 “We are a place that lets all of our children shine.
 When we see that they’re really getting it, we know we’re doing a good thing with our program.
 They leave feeling successful.”

-Reda and Marks say the stress and overstimulation children face is overwhelming.
-Kids used to have play dates and more time for recreation, but now they are overbooked with sports, lessons and pressured to be college-ready and do well on tests.
+Reda and Marks say the stress and overstimulation children face nowadays are overwhelming.
+While kids used to have playdates and more time for recreation, they are now overbooked with sports and lessons and pressured to be college-ready and do well on tests.

 Clubhouse Stars’ instructors say the anxieties kids face can start as early as kindergarten.
-One fourth grader told Marks his only wish that he and his friends would pass their standardized tests, while a parent asked Reda how to get her 18-month-old to eat without being in front of the iPad.
+One fourth-grader even told Marks his only wish was that he and his friends would pass their standardized tests, while a parent asked Reda how to get her 18-month-old to eat without being in front of the iPad.
+It’s that serious.

 “There’s always a solution to a problem,” she told Westchester Woman.
 “Always a way to work it out.”

-For more information on Reda, Marks and Clubhouse Stars visit: clubhousestars.com
+For more information on Reda, Marks, and Clubhouse Stars, visit: clubhousestars.com